aubreypwd/remove-protected/readme.txt

 == Development ==

-This plugin is developed over at [Github](https://github.com/aubreypwd/remove-protected) and is deployed here with each release.
+This plugin is developed over at [Github](https://github.com/aubreypwd/remove-protected) if you want to contribute.